-Dr. Benjamin Rubin plans to retire on 12/31/18 and will not be accepting
+Dr. Benjamin Rubin retired and is not accepting any new patients.

 Dr. Benjamin D. Rubin is a board certified Orthopaedic Surgeon with subspecialty

 sports medicine and arthroscopic surgery.
 He specializes in Sports Medicine, and Arthroscopic

 Knee Surgery.
 He is a founding member of the Orthopaedic Specialty Institute and Assistant

 Clinical Professor of Orthopaedics at the University of California, Irvine